survivejs/site/pages/blog/128-survivejs-webpack-and-maintenance.md

 ---
-title: '"SurviveJS - Webpack" v2.1 and "SurviveJS - Maintenance" v0.9'
+title: '“SurviveJS — Webpack” v2.1 and “SurviveJS — Maintenance” v0.9'
 date: 2017-11-17
 headerImage: 'assets/img/no-pressure.jpg'
 keywords: ['maintenance', 'release-notes', 'webpack']
 ---

 What do you do when you realize a book has become too big?
 You split it of course.
-The [webpack book](/webpack/) began to feel this way after [the previous release](../survivejs-webpack-20/) and this is the reason why I started to develop [a new book about maintenance](/maintenance/) with [Artem Sapegin](https://github.com/sapegin).
+The [webpack book](/webpack/) began to feel this way after [the previous release](../survivejs-webpack-20/) and this is the reason why I started to write [a new book about maintenance](/maintenance/) with [Artem Sapegin](https://github.com/sapegin).

 ## Overview of the Situation